Administrator (also known as Admin)

 Admins can create agent groupings that reflect organizational groupings such as location, tenure, supervisor and other groups that may assist with targeted reporting.

-Information about a call provided through client metadata, including agent ID, agent name, timestamp or information about the customer from an external customer relationship management (CRM) system.
+A call is an interaction type in Tethr.
+A call contains interaction details about the call provided through client metadata, including agent ID, agent name, timestamp or information about the customer from an external customer relationship management (CRM) system.
 Learn more about calls

 Category (also known as call events)